 - Welcome series

 - Preference center invitation

 - Purchase/opt-in anniversary

 - Information request/progressive profiling

 - Replenishment reminders

 - Win-back campaigns (for non-converters)

-In the current marketing landscape, you can easily find industry benchmarks to accurately measure your email marketing program results and compare yourself to your competitors and even peers, but keep one thing in mind, every organization speaks to a different audience, which has different goals and requirements, and may react very differently to your approaches.
+In the current marketing landscape, you can easily find industry benchmarks to accurately measure your email marketing services program results and compare yourself to your competitors and even peers, but keep one thing in mind, every organization speaks to a different audience, which has different goals and requirements, and may react very differently to your approaches.

-Develop a detailed testing plan using a portion of your audience as a test group and the rest of the audience portion as you control to prove out your concepts and then look for incremental growth and patterns.
+So, work with an experienced email marketing agency, or develop a detailed testing plan using a portion of your audience as a test group and the rest of the audience portion as you control to prove out your concepts and then look for incremental growth and patterns.